-I would recommend travelling and responsibly exploring our majestic planet without hesitation but I’m called to write today not to share my specific experiences but to attempt and draw more attention to travelling consciously.
+I would recommend travelling and responsibly exploring our majestic planet without hesitation but I’m called to write today not to talk about my experiences but to attempt and draw more attention to travelling consciously.
 My feelings on the road were constantly divided between awe and heartbreak.
 Yes, I saw some wonders but I also saw inexcusable behaviour from many fellow travellers.
 We wouldn’t think of causing any harm to our neighbour or destroying our backyard; going to another country shouldn’t be any different.
 Travelling mindfully will make the trip much more meaningful too.
 Imagine how good it will feel to return home from a trip knowing that you tried your best to offset your carbon emissions and minimise your ecological impact.
-Knowing that you truly supported the local economy of your destination, got to know another culture and made genuine connections.
-Your heartwarming memories will just be the icing on the cake!
-This is all not only possible, but once you’ve developed the awareness, very easy to accomplish.
+Knowing that you truly supported the local economy of your destination, got to know another culture and made genuine human connections.
+The heartwarming memories will just be the icing on the cake, This is all not only possible, but once you’ve developed the awareness, very easy to accomplish.

 Eight Ways to More Mindful Travel

 1) Research.
 Try to find out if the hotels and restaurants you choose to give your business to are actually locally owned or ran by some big faceless corporation?
 Sometimes the answers aren’t obvious and we have to dig deeper but surely it’s worth the effort.
 And at other times, big name hotels provide much needed employment to locals even if they’re corporation owned so the answer is not always straight forward but just considering these aspects will give you an edge in making more informed choices.